 A New Course in Spiritual Direction

-An experiential learning opportunity for those who listen and pray with others Starting Autumn 2017 - march 2019 at The Chelmsford Diocesan House of Retreat, Pleshey, Essex.
+An experiential learning opportunity for those who listen and pray with others from September 2019 - April 2021 at The Chelmsford Diocesan House of Retreat, Pleshey, Essex.

 Spiritual Direction is a one-to-one ministry of prayer and listening.
 The Course in Spiritual Direction is an ecumenical one, sponsored by the Anglican and Roman Catholic bishops of the diocese, which has been adjusted and developed over the years.
 It is open to lay and ordained Christians of all traditions.
 It takes place at the Retreat House in Pleshey, a quiet place, offering space for prayerful reflection and spiritual renewal.